Building Inspection plan review and zoning review counters will be open to the public by appointment only.

 To determine if your property is in an Urban Design District or to find out your property’s zoning designation, please call the Zoning staff at (608) 266-4551.
 If you want to develop property within an Urban Design District, call Kevin Firchow, Principal Planner, at (608) 267-1150 to discuss your development proposal and have a Project Manager assigned.

-Early in the planning of your project you must meet with the UDC staff to discuss the project and establish a timetable for the approval process.
+Early in the planning of your project you must meet with the Urban Design Commission (UDC) staff to discuss the project and establish a timetable for the approval process.
 You will also want to contact the district alderperson to discuss your proposal and learn of any neighborhood concerns.
 Projects involving minor alterations may qualify to be administratively approved.
 Otherwise, prepare your plans and follow the steps to obtain your building permit.

 Madison, WI 53703